hamelsmu/python-notes/blog/content/post/py.md

 You can type numbers in [as David does in his video](https://youtu.be/MCs5OvhV9S4?t=293) and verifies that fibonacci numbers are returned.
 However, if you try to connect with another client at the same time from a different terminal session:
 > telnet localhost 25000

 You will notice that the second client just hangs and doesn't return anything from the server.
 This is because the server is only able to accept a single connection.
-We can solve this with threads:
+Next, we explore how we can tackle this issue.

 # Threads